Azure/azure-sdk-for-js/sdk/core/abort-controller/README.md

 # Azure Abort Controller library for JS

-The `@azure/abort-controller` package provides `AbortController` and `AbortSignal` classes that are compatible with the `AbortController` built into modern browsers and the `AbortSignal` used by `fetch`.
+The `@azure/abort-controller` package provides `AbortController` and `AbortSignal` classes.
+These classes are compatible with the [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) built into modern browsers and the `AbortSignal` used by [fetch](https://www.npmjs.com/package/fetch).
-These classes are provided for use with APIs in the Azure SDK for JavaScript that accept an `AbortSignalLike` parameter to cancel an operation.
+Use the `AbortController` class to create an instance of the `AbortSignal` class that can be used to cancel an operation in an Azure SDK that accept a parameter of type `AbortSignalLike`.

 ## Getting started

 ### Installation

-- Installing this library
+Install this libray using npm as follows

 ```
 npm install @azure/abort-controller